MJDelas/delas-lab-website/publications/index.md

   tooltip: Our publications
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Publications
+# {% include icon.html icon="fa-solid fa-book" %}Publications

+You can find a selection and all our publications below.
+We are big fans of pre-prints, as they accelerate science and make it more accessible, and that is why you might find some of them twice.

 {% include section.html %}